 Glasswing International’s programs and methodology put mental health at the center of solutions to the most pressing challenges of our time.
 Our goal is to build trauma-informed, mental health ecosystems in partnership with educators, public health providers, law enforcement, and government and migration officials in order to increase access to critical mental health support.
 Our areas of expertise include:

 - Community Peacebuilding

-- Trauma training for First Responders and Law Enforcement
+- Psychological First Aid for First Responders and Law Enforcement

 - Access to Safe Public Spaces

 For years, Glasswing’s “Sanando Heridas” program, a violence prevention initiative, has helped people who have had exposure to social and interpersonal violence cope with the events through comprehensive trauma-informed care.
-Preliminary results from a study by World Bank Group found that survivors of violence who have been treated by a “Sanando Heridas” specialist trained in trauma-informed care reduce their likelihood of committing a violent act by up to 30%.
+A study by the World Bank Group found that survivors of violence who have been treated by a “Sanando Heridas” specialist trained in trauma-informed care reduce their likelihood of committing a violent act by up to 30%.

 “Healing Wounds” Resources

 To have your resources featured, please contact us!